Assess immediate safety

 - Is medication stored safely?

 - What side effects does the medication have?
 Could these side effects impact their parenting?
+Are there times when the parent is more or less impacted by their medication (for example, mornings, afternoons, particular days or weeks)?

 - How does the parent feel about taking their medication?